Wisdom is a State of the Soul

 3. S knows that the best thing he can do is a.

-Further, since the many think that S is not confused about what is best in the situation in which he is overcome by pleasure, the first inference is from this assumption to
+Further, since the many think that S need not be confused about what is best in the situation in which he is overcome by pleasure, the first inference is from this assumption to

 4. S does not believe that doing b is as least as good as doing a.